Dale Cresap's blog

 Add new comment

-daily word - a bargain?
+daily word - unequal race

 Dale Cresap's picture